fuse-box/fuse-box/docs/development/configuration.md

 Listens to stdin.

-Combinations like `CMD+D` will gracefully shut down any process.
+Combinations like `Ctrl+D` will gracefully shut down any process.

 ## Cache